vandrada/csb/parallel/README.md

 files pass `--keep-all`.
 The vcf files are _always_ kept.

-* The `varscan.conf` and `samtools.conf` files are simply files where each argument to pass to VarScan or samtools are on a single line.
+* The `varscan.conf` and `samtools.conf` files are simply files where each argument and switch to pass to VarScan or samtools are on a single line.
+An example of each file is in `parallel/`.

 # Batch Processing bam Files
 In order to process multiple bam file at once, there is the program `dispatch`.